radarsat1/FOAW/README.markdown

 of `foaw.c`, and should be based the amplitude of noise observed in your position signal.
 The `SR` macro should be set to your sample rate in order to get an accurate velocity estimate.

+The program `deriv` runs the FOAW routine on a stream of incoming ASCII-encoded floating-point values with parameters given as command-line arguments.